ReBoot

-The series follows the adventures of a Guardian named Bob and his companions Enzo and Dot Matrix as they work to keep the computer system of Mainframe safe from the viruses and other threats.

-A reimagined, live-action/CGI-animated series, ReBoot: The Guardian Code, was announced in 2015, and the first ten episodes debuted on Netflix worldwide (excluding Canada) on March 30, 2018.
-YTV aired all twenty episodes from June 4 to July 5, 2018.
-The show is available on streaming service Pluto TV.

-Plot
+Overview

-The series follows the adventures of a Guardian named Bob and his companions Enzo and Dot Matrix as they work to keep the computer system of Mainframe safe from the viruses known as Megabyte and Hexadecimal.
-The setting is in the inner world of a computer system known by its inhabitants as Mainframe.
-It was deliberately chosen due to technological constraints at the time, as the fictional computer world allowed for blocky looking models and mechanical animation.
+The show follows the adventures of a Guardian named Bob and his companions Enzo and Dot Matrix within the computer system world of Mainframe as they work to keep it safe from the viruses known as Megabyte and Hexadecimal, in addition to other threats.
+Recurring plot threads include the User loading a game into the system, manifesting as an electrical violet cube lowered onto part of the city.
+Anyone trapped inside become NPCs and have the chance to play against the User.
+If the User wins, the area is destroyed (a.k.a. nullified) and the residents are reduced to leech-like creatures called Nulls.
+The setting of the inner world of a computer system, known by its inhabitants as Mainframe, was deliberately chosen due to technological constraints at the time, as the fictional computer world allowed for blocky-looking models and mechanical animation.

-One recurring plot thread: when the User loads a game, an electrical violet cube lowers onto part of the city.
-Anyone trapped inside becomes NPCs and have the chance to stop the User.
-If the User wins, the area is destroyed and the residents reduced to leech like creatures called Nulls.